Rapporteur reads a favorable opinion on the proposal that creates benefits in an election year | Policy

 The approval of this measure comes in the wake of another proposal, already approved by Congress and already in force, which limits the percentage of the Tax on the Circulation of Goods and Services (ICMS) on fuels.

-Congress concludes vote on the project that limits ICMS collection on fuels
+Congress concludes vote on the bill that limits ICMS collection on fuels

 Opposition parliamentarians in the Chamber of Deputies tried to obstruct the vote on the PEC this Tuesday (5th).